zhansen-pivotal/lambda/pcf-demo/README.md

    * We can now start to deploy streams.
 To do so you can either use the dataflow-shell or the web-ui.

-      *  For using the easy-use Spring Cloud Dataflow Dashboard go to:
+      *  For easy-use Spring Cloud Dataflow Dashboard go to:

              ```http://<your-dataflow-server>/dashboard ```

       *  Go to the streams tab and then stream create.
-      *  We will need to enter our stream deffinition here.
+      *  We will need to enter our stream definition here.
    * The streams we need for this demo are:

        ```